Transparency and accountability

 World Vision is committed to being fully accountable to the children and communities we serve, as well as to our donors, supporters and peers in the aid work sector.
-Find out more about our work though our Annual Report, Impact Report and World Vision International Global Accountability Report.
+Find out more about our work though our Publications.

-As part of our commitment to accountability, we also adhere to and exceed requirements of a number of internationally recognised codes, policies and initiatives, including:
+As part of our commitment to accountability, we also seek to adhere to a number of internationally recognised codes, policies and initiatives, including:

 • The Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief

 • International Aid Transparency Initiative (IATI)